 I was fortunate that a friend recommended an Iyengar Foundations yoga class.
 I had never taken a yoga class before, but from my very first class, I could not imagine my life without it.
 Having never done anything remotely athletic, I was challenged, but still felt connected with my body.
 My work life, at the time, was demanding, but when I was in class, I was able to break free from the stress.
 The precision and integrity of the work continually impress me and I endeavour to share whatever knowledge I may have, as generously as B.K.S.
 Iyengar has shared his vast knowledge with the world.
 He is an inspiration.

 Jane is an Internationally Certified Iyengar Yoga teacher at the Intermediate Junior 1 level.
 She continues to study regularly under Senior Iyengar Yoga Teacher Marlene Mawhinney and had the privilege of studying with the Iyengar Family at RIMYI in Pune, India, for a month-long intensive in November 2013 and again in February of 2016.
-In a volunteer capacity, Jane is a member of the Board of Directors for the Iyengar Yoga Association of Canada.
+In a volunteer capacity, Jane is the Vice President for the Iyengar Yoga Association of Canada.

 Born in Japan, I started practicing yoga when I first visited India.
 By the time I was 23, I would to go to India every year and spend 6 months at a time there.
 There was no big reason or trigger for me to start yoga; it was simply a natural process for me.
 After many years of staying in India, I went to Rishikesh, which is a holy place and very famous for yoga.
 In the late 1960’s, the Beatles went to Rishikesh, drawing worldwide attention to it.
 In Rishikesh, I studied for three years with Usha Devi, a passionate, devoted teacher of Iyengar Yoga.
 She was an unbelievable inspiration and influence in my life.
 The yoga hall was open for students in the morning, and I used to practice there by myself for 3 to 4 hours every day while Usha Devi practiced.
 I loved those times.
 Slowly I started to become interested in becoming an Iyengar Yoga teacher.
 A Canadian student recommended Marlene Mawhinney, so I decided to come to Toronto to take the teacher training program with her.
 I believe and respect the Iyengar Yoga method and philosophy and I want to share my positive experiences of Iyengar Yoga with my students.